wemos/docs/docs/en/tutorials/d1/get_started_with_micropython_d1.rst

 ----------------------------

 The boards were already flashed micropython firmware.
-If they lost firmware or you need lasted firmware, you can flash MicroPython firmware by yourself.
+If they lost firmware or you need lastest firmware, you can flash MicroPython firmware by yourself.

 Requirements